 This description of the national laboratory landscape provides further understanding of the dimensions of the SHIELD Community Roadmap’s suggested transformation.
 As of October 1, 2021, there exist 320,865 Clinical Laboratory Improvement Amendments (CLIA) certified laboratories that perform approximately 14.4 billion laboratory tests annually.9 In response to the COVID-19 pandemic, 49,601 new laboratories became CLIA-certified.
 Most of these new laboratories were in physician office laboratories, pharmacies, assisted living facilities, home health agencies and nursing homes.

 The overwhelming majority of testing volume for clinical use is attributable to relatively few high-volume hospitals and independent commercial laboratories.
 6.3 billion laboratory tests are performed by hospitals, of which 80% of this volume was produced by 20% of hospitals (1,860 of 9,339 total hospitals).
 Independent laboratories produced an additional 4.7 billion laboratory tests with 95% of that volume produced by 5% of independent commercial laboratories.
 Labcorp and Quest Diagnostics generated 20% and 22% of the total independent commercial laboratory test volume, respectively.
-These findings show that targeting key high-volume hospitals and commercial laboratories for the initial implementation of SHIELD standards would potentially have a disproportionate impact on clinical interoperability in the United States.
+These findings show that targeting key high-volume hospitals and commercial laboratories for the initial implementation of SHIELD standards would potentially have a larger impact on clinical interoperability in the United States.

 Amidst a global pandemic, the need for efficient exchange of electronic health information between hospitals and public health agencies rose to a critical level in the context of public health agencies’ needs for more detailed information on SARS CoV-2 testing.
-The CDC has onboarded state and jurisdictional health departments to provide more detailed COVID-19 electronic laboratory reporting.10 As of April 21, 2021, 56 states and territories have converted to electronic laboratory reporting to CDC.
+The CDC has onboarded state and jurisdictional health departments to provide more detailed COVID-19 electronic laboratory reporting.10 As of April 21, 2021, 56/64 states and territories have converted to electronic laboratory reporting to CDC.